 Release date: March 24, 2017

 “The iPad” as Apple confusingly called it during its announcement is an interesting direction the company decided to go with its tablets.
 Where the Pro seemed to be moving towards combating laptops and the Air was seeing how slim and efficient it could go, the 5th generation of iPad did not do much to differentiate itself from the family other than to show Apple was bringing back the original iPad line.
 Unlike the iPad Air 2, this generation of iPad does not have a fully laminated display and lacks an anti-reflective coating.
 Unlike the iPad Pro, it does not have a Smart Connector and only features a dual-speaker system.
 It weighed a little over a pound and was slightly thicker than the Air 2.
 Since it was not a Pro, it did not have support for the Apple Pencil or a Smart Connector for wireless keyboards.
 It also did not have the anti-reflection technology in the screen that the Air 2 had and no True Tone display that the Pro boasted having.
-Starting out at $329, the 5th generation iPad was certainly the cheapest new tablet Apple was offering at the time, but not nearly as good.
-To compare it to the current generation of gaming consoles, the 5th gen iPad is the original PS4 or Xbox One, while the iPad Pro is the PS4 Pro or Xbox One X. Apple just released it out of order.
+Starting out at $329, the 5th generation iPad was certainly the cheapest new tablet Apple was offering at the time, and had the A9 CPU.

 Release date: June 13, 2017